AbsaOSS/generate-release-notes/README.md

 ### Check Release Notes Presence - in Pull Request Description
 This workflow checks that every pull request includes release notes in the description.
-- The check can be skipped by using the `skip-release-notes` label.
-- The check is searching a `[Rr]elease [Nn]otes:` strings in the PR description.

 See the [example of workflow](./examples/check_pr_release_notes.yml).